openservicebrokerapi/servicebroker/spec.md

 ### Asynchronous Operations

-<p class="note">Note: Asynchronous operations are currently supported only for provision, update, and deprovision.</p>
+Note: Asynchronous operations are currently supported only for provision, update, and deprovision.

 For a broker to return an asynchronous response, the query parameter `accepts_incomplete=true` MUST be included the request.
 If the parameter is not included or is set to `false`, and the broker cannot fulfill the request synchronously (guaranteeing that the operation is complete on response), then the broker SHOULD reject the request with the status code `422 Unprocessable Entity` and the following body: